ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis/install_redis.md

 ###  Redis documentation

 Redis has a variety of use cases in large enterprise applications.
-You can explore into the [Redis documentation](https://redis.io/docs/) for more details about Redis.
+You can explore the [Redis documentation](https://redis.io/docs/) for more details.

 ### Redis installation options